ehasan8115/MyPortfolio/README.md

 6. Keeper App: A note-taking app for keeping track of your notes and tasks.
 [GitHub Repo](https://github.com/ehasan8115/keeper) | [Website](https://ehasan-keeper-app.netlify.app/)

+7. SocialBook - Frontend Clone of Facebook: This is a frontend clone of the popular social media platform Facebook.
+It is built using HTML, CSS and JavaScript.
+[GitHub Repo](https://github.com/ehasan8115/socialbook) | [Website](https://github.com/ehasan8115/socialbook)

 Feel free to explore these projects and provide feedback!

 ## Contact